Ceramide: Salvage pathway

 Constitutive degradation of sphingolipids and glycosphingolipids takes place in the acidic subcellular compartments, the late endosomes and the lysosomes, with the end goal of producing sphingosine.
 In the case of glycosphingolipids, exohydrolases acting at acidic pH optima cause the stepwise release of monosaccharide units from the end of the oligosaccharide chains, leaving just the sphingosine portion of the molecule, which may then contribute to the generation of ceramides.
 Ceramide can be further hydrolyzed by acid ceramidase to form sphingosine and a free fatty acid, both of which are able to leave the lysosome, unlike ceramide.
 The long-chain sphingoid bases released from the lysosome may then re-enter pathways for synthesis of ceramide and/or sphingosine-1-phosphate.
 The salvage pathway re-utilizes long-chain sphingoid bases to form ceramide through the action of ceramide synthase.
 Thus, ceramide synthase family members probably trap free sphingosine released from the lysosome at the surface of the endoplasmic reticulum or in endoplasmic reticulum-associated membranes.
 The salvage pathway has been estimated to contribute from 50% to 90% of sphingolipid biosynthesis.

 Physiological roles

+Pathology

 As a bioactive lipid, ceramide has been implicated in a variety of physiological functions including apoptosis, cell growth arrest, differentiation, cell senescence, cell migration and adhesion.
 Roles for ceramide and its downstream metabolites have also been suggested in a number of pathological states including cancer, neurodegeneration, diabetes, microbial pathogenesis, obesity, and inflammation.

+Several distinct ceramides potently predict major adverse cardiovascular events (MACE), namely C16:0, C18:0, and C24:1, although C24:0 has an inverse relationship.
+C16-C18 are harmful in the liver.
+Ceramide levels are positively correlated with inflammation and oxidative stress in the liver, and the onset and progression of non-alcoholic fatty liver disease (NAFLD) is associated with elevated ceramide in hepatocytes.
+Dietary intake of saturated fat has been shown to increase serum ceramide and increase insulin resistance.
+Although initial studies showed increased insulin resistance in muscle, subsequent studies also showed increased insulin resistance in liver and adipose tissue.
+Interventions that limit ceramide synthesis or increase ceramide degradation lead to improved health (reduced insulin resistance and reduced fatty liver disease, for example).

 Ceramides induce skeletal muscle insulin resistance when synthesized as a result of saturated fat activation of TLR4 receptors.
 Unsaturated fat does not have this effect.
 Ceramides induce insulin resistance in many tissues by inhibition of Akt/PKB signaling.
 Aggregation of LDL cholesterol by ceramide causes LDL retention in arterial walls, leading to atherosclerosis.
 Ceramides cause endothelial dysfunction by activating protein phosphatase 2 (PP2A).
 In mitochondria, ceramide suppresses the electron transport chain and induces production of reactive oxygen species.